matebence/spring/README.md

     - This can be result in duplicate processing of messages.
 Make sure your processing is idempotent
 - Exactly once:
     - Can be achived for Kafka to Kafka, using Kafka Streams API

+#### Additional client besides Consumer & Producer

+**Kafka Streams** provides an API for message streaming that incorporates a framework for processing, enriching, and transforming messages.
+It is a fully scalable, reliable, and maintainable library enabling fast processing of unbounded datasets in real-time with low latency.

+**Kafka Connect** is a framework for connecting Kafka with external systems such as databases, key-value stores, search indexes, and file systems, using so-called **Connectors**.

+Kafka Connectors are ready-to-use components, which can help us to import data from external systems into Kafka topics and export data from Kafka topics into external systems.
+We can use existing connector implementations for common data sources and sinks or implement our own connectors.

+A source connector collects data from a system.
+Source systems can be entire databases, streams tables, or message brokers.
+A source connector could also collect metrics from application servers into Kafka topics, making the data available for stream processing with low latency.

+A **Kafka sink connector** delivers data from Kafka topics into other systems, which might be indexes such as Elasticsearch, batch systems such as Hadoop, or any kind of database.

 ### Zookeper